 blue-ocean-strategy

 Create uncontested market space using value innovation instead of competing head-to-head.
-Use when the user mentions "blue ocean", "red ocean", "strategy canvas", "ERRC framework", "value innovation", "non-customers", "buyer utility map", "eliminate-reduce-raise-create", or "uncontested market".
-Also trigger when comparing pricing strategies, exploring new market categories, finding underserved customer segments, or asking how to stop competing on price.
-Covers the Four Actions Framework, buyer utility map, and value-cost trade-offs.
+Use when the user mentions "blue ocean", "red ocean", "strategy canvas", "ERRC framework", "value innovation", "non-customers", "buyer utility map", "the market is too crowded", "how do we stand out", or "escape the price war".
+Also trigger when exploring a new market category, or finding underserved or non-customers.
+Covers the Four Actions Framework, Six Paths, buyer utility map, and value-cost trade-offs.
+For real strategy formulation and bad-strategy detection, see good-strategy-bad-strategy.
 For tech adoption strategy, see crossing-the-chasm.
 For product positioning, see obviously-awesome.

 Install